humanoid-mobile-manipulation/humanoid-mobile-manipulation/perception/sps_part_perception/README.md

 The scripts use configurable dataset, checkpoint, and camera-calibration paths so they can be adapted to a local setup.

-This module corresponds to the paper's SPS learning-based visual perception pipeline in Sec.
-III-C. It is separate from `imitation_learning_framework/`: the perception pipeline selects the target-part candidate that downstream manipulation or IL policy code can consume, but it is not itself an IL policy-training module.
+This module implements the SPS learning-based visual perception pipeline.
+It is separate from `imitation_learning_framework/`: the perception pipeline selects the target-part candidate that downstream manipulation or IL policy code can consume, but it is not itself an IL policy-training module.

 In the full SPS workflow, this module provides the learning-based visual target selection stage.
 The downstream learning-based manipulation policy is trained